 Skardu is the gateway to the Shigar Valley and the Karakorum Peaks of K2 and Gasherbrum.
 There is a vast desert on the valley floor which seems incongruous against the backdrop of the snow-capped mountains that surround it .

-The desert is also know as the ‘Cold Desert’ as it is one of the highest in the world at about 2,300 metres.
-And like many other deserts there are large wind blown sand dunes which are often covered in show during the winter.
+The desert is also known as the ‘Cold Desert’ as it is one of the highest in the world at about 2,300 metres.
+And like many other deserts there are large wind blown sand dunes which are often covered in snow during the winter.